PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The major difference you will observe here is direct call to printf function from libc.
+The major difference you will observe here is direct call to printf function from LibC.
-We can also use functions from libc by linking it.
+We can also use functions from LibC by linking it.

-**Using LibC function in assembly**
+<ins>**Using LibC function in assembly**</ins>
 =====================================================================================================================================

 We write out own version like below